LifeOf97/openuserdata/README.md

   - **POST**: api/*version*/auth/refresh/token/

     Use the longer-lived refresh token to obtain another access token.
-The **refresh** token is gotten from the successful sign in via token respone.
+The **refresh** token is gotten from the successful sign in via token response.

     Request Body: